Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap4/assignment.md

-1. "The weekly demand for propane gas (in 1000s of gallons) from a particular facility is an rv X, with the pdf on page 151 exercise number 22.
+**1.**"The weekly demand for propane gas (in 1000s of gallons) from a particular facility is an rv X, with the pdf on page 151 exercise number 22.
 Which of the following is the cdf of X in the interval 1 <= x <= 2."

 topic: cdf